allengustrowsky/DrillTrader-Server/README.md

 ## Limitations
-- Avoid buying many units of stock (e.g., millions) in a single transaction to avoid hitting finnhub api rate limits
+- Avoid buying many units of stock (e.g., millions) in a single transaction.
+- Don't trade too quickly in order to avoid hitting finnhub api rate limits.

 ## Credits:
 - Some credits may be mentioned in a single location and are duplicated elsewhere without citation, but they are cited at least once.
 Others are cited everywhere they are used.
 My apologies for the inconsistency.